valerio-bozzolan/wp-no-links-please-anti-spam/README.md

 ## Features

+* It prevent anonymous spammers from flooding your website with comments with links
 * Politically correct and anyway completly customizable error message (e.g. as default without any "fuck")
 * It's astonishingly lightweight
 * It's impressively not full of crapware